Photos + Review: Motörhead @ Riverside Municipal Auditorium (Riverside, CA)

 Riverside Municipal Auditorium in Riverside, CA

-Yes, he is no spring chicken and shows have been canceled but I completely disagree with Metal Injection stating that “he is tarnishing the band’s reputation.”
-After 40 solid years and twenty-now-two released studio albums of head splitting metal, Motorhead is second to none.
+Yes he is no spring chicken and shows have been canceled but I completely disagree with Metal Injection stating that “he is tarnishing the band’s reputation.”
+After 40 solid years and now twenty-two released studio albums of head splitting rock and roll, Motörhead is second to none.
 At the ripe age of 69 Lemmy continues to lead the band to packed shows of adorning fans who can’t contain their excitement song after song.

 Setlist: